superficial palmar arch

 What is the superficial palmar arch?

-The superficial palmar arch is formed predominantly by the ulnar artery, with a contribution from the superficial palmar branch of the radial artery.
-However, in some individuals the contribution from the radial artery might be absent, and instead anastomoses with either the princeps pollicis artery
+The superficial palmar arch is an arterial anastomosis in the palm of the hand, formed predominantly by the ulnar artery with a variable contribution from the superficial palmar branch of the radial artery.

-What is the Latin name for the superficial palmar arch?
+What is the clinical significance of the superficial palmar arch?

 Related Structures